IBM/watson-discovery-food-reviews/README.md

 With Watson Knowledge Studio (WKS), a machine learning annotator can be trained to recognize mentions of custom entity and relation types which can then be incorporated into the Discovery application enrichment process.

-> For this Code Pattern, we will be using data that contains food reviews from Amazon, see the [Kaggle dataset](https://www.kaggle.com/snap/amazon-fine-food-reviews) for further information.
+> For this code pattern, we will be using data that contains food reviews from Amazon, see the [Kaggle dataset](https://www.kaggle.com/snap/amazon-fine-food-reviews) for further information.

-When the reader has completed this Code Pattern, they will understand how to:
+When the reader has completed this code pattern, they will understand how to:

 * Use Watson Knowledge Studio to create a custom annotator.
 * Deploy a WKS model to Watson Discovery.
 * Load and enrich data in the Watson Discovery Service.